-Happy June And Welcome to The Monthly Lefty Lowdown Newsletter!
+Happy February And Welcome to The Lefty Lowdown Newsletter!

 The Lefty Lowdown was formed to examine old, incorrect information about left-handedness; examine new,

-correct information; use the true information to support left-handed learners; and share effective teaching tips.
+correct information; use the true information to give support and options; and share effective teaching tips.

 This researched information is not only for the at least 1 in 8 wonderful people who are left-handed;